litarusso/AutosRUs/README.md

 **Is the slope of the linear model considered to be zero?
 Why or why not?**

+Considering the significance level of 0.05 it can clearly be seen that p-value for the intercept which is 5.08e-08 which is way less then 0.05, therefore, the slope of the linear model can not be considered equal to zero

 **Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?**